I. Executive Summary

 The DNP Scholarly Project is guided by the DNP Scholarly Project Committee.
 The composition of the DNP Scholarly Project committee includes: 1) a chair who is a doctoral prepared faculty member with regular graduate faculty status at UNC Charlotte; 2) an expert clinical mentor (Ph.D., DNP, M.D. or other doctoral prepared individual; 3) one additional faculty member; and 4) a graduate faculty representative appointed by the Graduate School at UNC Charlotte.
 It is the responsibility of the DNP Scholarly Project Committee to guide the student through project planning, implementation, and evaluation process.
 The committee for doctoral students is indicated on the Appointment of Doctoral Dissertation Committee form (available online at the Graduate School’s website).
 At the time that the Appointment of Doctoral Dissertation Committee form is approved, the Graduate School appoints the Graduate Faculty Representative to serve on the doctoral committee.

 It is expected that all Scholarly Project committee members be present for the Scholarly Project proposal defense and for the final defense.
-If there is an exceptional case in which a committee member needs to participate in the proposal or final defense from a remote location, the student and all committee members must assure that all the conditions listed on the Approval of Remote Committee Participation Form are met.
-This form is available online on the Graduate School website under Current Students and must be completed and returned to the Graduate School at least two weeks prior to the scheduled proposal or final defense.
+If there is an exceptional case in which a committee member needs to participate in the proposal or final defense from a remote location, the student and all committee members must agree prior to the defense.
+Additionally, the student must ensure that the defense is open to the public.

 The Scholarly Project must be submitted for final review by the student's committee at least two weeks before the date of the final examination in which the Scholarly Project is defended.
 Following the successful completion of this defense, the doctoral candidate must submit one electronic copy of the approved error-free manuscript to the Graduate School (via ProQuest) no later than the filing date indicated in the University calendar.
 Guidelines for the preparation of the scholarly project are online on the Graduate School website under Current Students.
 Each student must submit the Defense Report for Doctoral Dissertation and/or Master's thesis form and the original dissertation title page to the Graduate School (with original signatures).